xfqbuaa/CarND-Semantic-Segmentation/README.md

 ![Architecture](images/fcn8.PNG)

 ### Hyperparameters
-There are several hyperparameters shown below which influence model and loss greatly and need more time to try and optimize:
+There are several hyperparameters shown below which influence model and loss greatly and need more time to optimize:
 * Learning rate
 * Dropout
 * Epochs
 * Batch size
 * Standard deviation of convolution layer initializer

 Standard deviation of convolution layer initializer is a major influence factor for FCN model cost.
-If ingore Standard deviation of convolution layer initializer in model, the finally model loss is relative higher.
+If ingoring Standard deviation of convolution layer initializer in model, the finally model loss will be high.

-Some time has been spent on parameter optimization but not enough to get the best results.
+I spent some time on parameter optimization but not perfect.
 A primay acceptable hyperparamers has been used in model and shown below.
 * Learning rate = 0.0001
 * Dropout = 0.5
 * Epochs = 50
 * Batch size = 4
 * Standard deviation of convolution layer initializer = 0.01

 The train cost history is shown below.
-It is obvious that cost still vibrate with increasement of epoch.
+It is obvious that cost still vibrate with epoch.

 Epoch       | Loss
 ------------|--------------